 Edouard Manet, the reluctant father of impressionism, features heavily in our list.
 His Dejuner Sur l'Herbe (Lunch on the Grass) and Olympia, completed in the early 1860s, threw down the gauntlet to the traditional Academy des Beaux Arts.
 Manet was not to achieve recognition until late in his life, with the Bon Bock and the Bar at the Folies Bergere.

-Monet, perhaps the most famous impressionist today, also has three entries in our list: Impression Sunrise (which got the impressionists their name), Gare Saint-Lazare (which captures steam, noise, heat and modernity) and his beautiful Water Lily series (featuring over 250 works, painted in the last three decades of Monet's life from his home in Giverny).
+Claude Monet, the most famous impressionist today, also has three entries: Impression Sunrise (which got the impressionists their name), Gare Saint-Lazare (which captures steam, noise, heat and modernity) and his beautiful Water Lily series (featuring over 250 works, painted in the last 30 years of Monet's life from his home in Giverny).

 We have three bonus entries, each from van Gogh.
 Though arguably a post-impressionist, we cannot ignore this troubled genius.
 Our selections are Starry Night, Irises and Sunflowers.

 Our selection of the 10 best impressionist paintings is arranged chronologically.

 1. Le Dejeuner sur l'Herbe (Manet, 1862-3)

 Le Dejuner Sur l’Herbe (Lunch on the Grass) is the work that kick-started the impressionist movement.

 The painting was instead displayed in a different exhibition held in 1863 called the Salon des Refuses (the “exhibition of the refused”), open to the 3,200 works that had been rejected by the Salon’s jury.